n4kz/stalin.js/readme.md

 # Why?

-* Compile your mustache
+* Just for fun
 * Compiled templates have no dependencies
-* Minified and gzipped version is less than one KB in size
+* Minified and gzipped version is less than 1KB in size

 # Installation